Healthy Hair Care Series Book 5

 - 1 teaspoon of vitamin E oil

 - Soften the butter over a bowl of hot water and whip with a fork or whisk.

 - Add in all the oils and whisk some more.

-If your hair doesn’t like any of the oils above, you can substitute with these oils – emu oil, carrot oil, avocado oil, olive oil, grape seed oil and castor oil.
+If your hair doesn’t like any of the oils above, you can substitute them with these oils – emu oil, carrot oil, avocado oil, olive oil, grape seed oil, and castor oil.

 Best Brand of Tucuma Butter